textpattern/textpattern.github.io/installation/troubleshooting.md

 ---
 layout: document
-category: Administration
+category: Installation
 published: true
-title: Troubleshooting
+title: Troubleshooting a Textpattern installation
-description: Have you found an issue during install/upgrade?
+description: Have you found an issue during a Textpattern install/upgrade?
 ---

-# Troubleshooting an installation
+# Troubleshooting a Textpattern installation

 If things don't go as expected when installing or upgrading Textpattern, or you're faced with an error message that you cannot figure, this page should help.